Loading...

 See how AI integrations explode in complexity.
 Three apps times five data sources equals fifteen custom integrations.

-Discover the Model Context Protocol — how it turns M×N into M+N and why it is the USB-C of AI integrations.
+Discover the Model Context Protocol and how it turns M×N into M+N and why it is the USB-C of AI integrations.

 Learn the three roles (Host, Client, Server), three capabilities (Tools, Resources, Prompts), and transport protocols that make MCP work.